podgorska/tables/README.md

-Once your project is ready, you can share it with us via email damian.kamela@traffit.com.
+Once your project is ready, you can share it with us via email damian.kamela@traffit.com.# traffit-task